jaffarkeikei/CycleBuddy/README.md

 ### Building and Deploying Contracts

-This project uses a streamlined workflow for building and deploying Stellar Soroban contracts.
+This project uses a streamlined workflow for building and testing Stellar Soroban contracts.
 The main tools for contract management are:

 1. **Makefile** - Contains all commands for building, testing, and deploying contracts
 2. **DeployContracts Component** - Web UI for downloading contract files and providing deployment instructions